B.C. Watercraft Inspection Stations

 Fines for Failing to Stop

 Under Provincial legislation, all watercraft entering B.C. and passing by an open inspection station must report in.
 Failure to stop at an open inspection station could result in a $345 fine.
-In 2018, 82 tickets and 50 warnings were issued by Conservation Officers to motorists for failing to stop at inspection stations.
-Watercraft operators who fail to stop at an inspection station are being reported to the Report All Poachers and Polluters (RAPP) hotline and full time Conservation Officers are responding and following up.
-The program will be stepping up enforcement at the inspection stations during the 2019 season.
+In 2019, 116 tickets and 114 warnings were issued by conservation officers to motorists for failing to stop at inspection stations.
+Watercraft operators who fail to stop at an inspection station are being reported to the Report All Poachers and Polluters (RAPP) hotline and full time conservation officers are responding and following up.

-B.C. watercraft inspection stations (see map below) opened on April 1st 2019 to mark the start of the 2019 season.
-Watercraft inspection stations will be operational until the end of August in the two northern locations (Mt.
-Robson and Dawson Creek) and late October in the remaining southern locations.
+B.C. watercraft inspection stations (see map below) opened on May 15, 2020 to mark the start of the 2020 season.
+As a result of COVID-19 impacts our watercraft inspection season was slightly delayed, however, watercraft inspection stations will be operational until late October.

-The 2019 inspection station locations and hours of operation were selected and adjusted using data collected from the 2018 inspection season.
-The locations are assessed for suitability as a watercraft inspection station based on encounter frequency (watercraft encounters/effort), safety/communication, direction of traffic targeted, the source location of boaters (percent coming from outside B.C.) and the number of high-risk and mussel infested watercraft intercepted.
+The 2020 inspection station locations and hours of operation were selected and adjusted using data collected from the 2019 season and as a result of COVID-19 impacts and considerations.
+The locations are assessed for suitability as a watercraft inspection station based on encounter frequency (watercraft encounters/effort), public and staff safety/communication, direction of traffic targeted, the source location of boaters (percent coming from outside B.C.) and the number of high-risk and mussel infested watercraft intercepted.

 If you are transporting a watercraft in B.C. it is mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Failing to stop at an inspection station can result in a fine of $345.